EASS-HIT-PART-A-2022-CLASS-II/todolist-app/README.md

 ### Prerequisites

-Make sure you have Docker installed on your computer.
+Make sure you have Docker installed on your computer

 ### Instructions